Technology-for-the-Poorest-Billion/2024-OVSI/Final_output/Hardware_and_circuitry/Hardware_and_circuitry.md

 - 10 kΩ resistor
 - Jumper wires X 10
 - 6mm button
+- Header pins

 ### Connections

+Initially the header pins were soldered to the accelerometer and microphone sensors to allow connections to the Pi Pico.

  - **2-5V** on accelerometer to **3V3(OUT)** on pico
  - **SDA** on accelerometer to **I2C1 SDA (GP2)** on pico